Roger Clarke's Web-Site

 The paper commences with a brief description of the challenges facing research of this nature, and an outline of the approach adopted.
 The precursors to digitalisation are outlined.
 The nature of the digital surveillance economy is then discussed, and a model proposed that identifies the activities that give rise to it.
 The threats are then examined, firstly those to individuals, followed by the more abstract implications in the societal, economic and political domains.
 A range of possible futures exists.
 Because the phenomena remain fluid at this early stage in the new era, the research reported here is necessarily preliminary.
-Broad research questions are articulated, structured within three suggested scenarios.
+A research agenda is proposed whch encompasses the analysis presented in the early sections and extends it into the choice of a research approach, the articulation of broad research questions structured within three scenarios, and an extensive research program.

-The purpose of the research is to provide insight, and thereby guide decisions and actions by business enterprises, by policy-makers, by consumers and consumer advocacy organisations, and by technologists seeking to support consumers' interests.
+The purpose of the research presented here is to provide insight, and thereby guide decisions and actions by policy-makers, by consumers and consumer advocacy organisations, by technologists, particularly those seeking to support consumers' interests, and by business enterprises.
 Research of this kind is confronted by a number of challenges, which need consideration prior to a research method being proposed.

 A further challenge arising with future-oriented, instrumentalist research is that it must deal with contexts in which stakeholders will be differentially impacted by change, and in which it is commonly the case that pareto optimality cannot be achieved and hence the interests of at least some stakeholders suffer harm.
 This necessarily draws the researcher beyond the merely descriptive, explanatory and predictive, and into realms characterised by value-laden contexts, value-conflicts, political negotiation processes, normative modes and prescriptive outcomes.
-If research is to deliver outputs relevant to business strategy, government policy and consumer behaviour, research techniques must be applied that can cope with both unstable phenomena and contested values, and that seek such levels of rigour as are feasible in the circumstances.
+If research is to deliver outputs relevant to government policy, consumer behaviour and business strategy, then research techniques must be applied that can cope with both unstable phenomena and contested values, and that seek such levels of rigour as are feasible in the circumstances.

 With these challenges in mind, an approach was adopted utilising what MacInnis (2011) refers to as 'a propositional inventory', to "lay out areas in which empirical research is needed" (pp. 2, 10).
 First, a contextual review was conducted of relevant threads of development.
 A conceptual framework was then outlined whereby the emergent phenomena could be researched, understood and integrated.
 By 'conceptual framework' I mean "the researcher's map of the territory being studied, which consists of the main concepts, constructs and variables and their related propositions" (Hassan 2015 p.12, citing Miles & Huberman 1994).
 The analysis drew on a wide range of sources.
 This included relevant prior research conducted by the author.